Argetlam84/Hr_assitant/README.md

     Usage: Used to test the job description parsing and matching features of the application.

 These datasets are instrumental in validating the application's ability to accurately assess resume and job description compatibility.

+📜 License

+This project is open source under the MIT License.
+🤝 Contribution

+Feel free to fork the project and submit pull requests for improvements or feature ideas.
+👋 Contact

 Developed by Mehmet Arslan
 📧 mr.arslan84@icloud.com